MicrosoftDocs/appcenter-docs/docs/distribution/stores/insight/google/googlePlayInsufficientPermissions.md

 keywords: google, google play store, store, insight
 author: oddj0b
 ms.author: vigimm
-ms.date: 09/04/2019
+ms.date: 09/06/2019
 ms.topic: reference
 ms.assetid: 536d7c06-ceeb-40e4-91e3-5ed90b03bbd0
 ms.service: vs-appcenter
 ms.custom: insight, distribution store
 ---

-# Publishing to the Google Play Store fails because of permissions
+# Connecting to the Google Play Store fails because of permissions

-When publishing to the Google Play Store, you may come across an error like this:
+When connecting to the Google Play Store, you may come across an error like this:

 > Your Google service account doesn't have permissions to publish the app to the Google Play Store.